 There are a total of 33 species of marine mammals in Peru.

-The Andes Mountains that cross the innumerable valleys that descend towards the coast and the jungle have made possible the adaptation of wildlife to a series of ecosystems through the development of survival strategies.
+The Andes Mountains, which cross the innumerable valleys that descend towards the coast and the jungle, have enabled wildlife to adapt to a series of ecosystems through the development of survival strategies.

 This area presents a diversity of wilderness areas: from the tiny flower of the yareta (Azorella yareta) to the gigantic inflorescence of the Puya de Raimondi (Puya raimondii), passing through the peaceful purposes (Passiflora trifoliata) or the colorful chochos (Lupinus mutabilis).